Adventurous investor

 Feeling comfortable with sharper rises and falls

-You might already accept that investments can move noticeably from one period to the next, and that meaningful ups and downs are part of aiming for higher long‑term potential growth.
-This view could help you stay steady even when markets shift rapidly.
+You might already accept that meaningful ups and downs are part of aiming for higher long‑term potential growth.
+This reflects an acceptance of significant volatility with growth as the main goal.

 Prioritising long‑term opportunity above near‑term changes